NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/genomeOverlap/lab-genomicGoverlaps.md

 ## Setting up

-To run this exercise on Uppmax, first load the following modules on Uppmax:
+### Option A

+The easiest way to run this exercise, which we recommend, is on Uppmax using the module system.
+To do this, start an interactive session like you have done for the previous days, and then do

 ```bash
 module load bioinfo-tools